-Given that 59 percent of B2B marketers cite email as their most effective channel for generating revenue, it’s obviously a digital marketing channel worth learning.
+Given that 59%of B2B SaaS marketers cite email as their most effective channel for generating revenue, it’s obviously a digital marketing channel worth learning.
+Just look at these stats from HubSpot’s 2021 State of Marketing Report.

-And, particularly in the context of B2B sales, which tends to have lengthy sales cycles, it’s a tool that’s versatile enough to nurture prospects and convert leads at an appropriate pace.
-But, you’ll only get the results everyone’s bragging about if you know the keys to successful email marketing for small businesses.
+And, particularly in the context of B2B sales, which tends to have lengthy sales cycles, it’s a tool that’s versatile enough to nurture SaaS prospects and convert leads at an appropriate pace.
+But, you’ll only get the results everyone’s bragging about if you know the keys to successful email marketing for SaaS.

-Fortunately, we’ve got you covered with these three B2B email marketing tips.
+Fortunately, we’ve got you covered with these three B2B SaaS email marketing tips.

 1. Put the User Front and Center